 - Above all, Concordia produces principled business professionals that build successful careers while being socially and ethically responsible.

 Undergraduate Program Specializations

 This program was developed in consultation with business leaders with a global perspective and emphasizes the critical thinking and communications skills necessary to succeed in the global environment.
 The four-year program is structured around three disciplines: business, modern languages, and international studies.
 English as a Second Language is also offered and internships in nearby Manhattan are part of the degree.
 Concordia’s proximity to hundreds of international corporate headquarters, our strong academic tradition, and respected business and language programs all combine to prepare students to meet the future management needs of global employers.

 Students that perform well in the required accounting courses have the opportunity to pursue a specialized course of study in Accounting, the “grammar” of business.
 This specialization can provide a depth of knowledge in the discipline that will serve students well as they progress in their accounting/financial careers.
-Classes include Intermediate Accounting I, Intermediate Accounting II, Cost Accounting, Auditing, plus Financial Analysis and Planning.
+Classes include Intermediate Accounting I, Intermediate Accounting II, Cost Accounting, Auditing, Taxation, plus Financial Analysis and Planning.

 Undergraduate Business Program Courses

 Business administration is a four-year baccalaureate program leading to a Bachelor of Science degree.

 Required courses include:

 |Financial & Managerial Accounting||Business Communications|